preston/hsp-marketplace-documentation/hsp-project/docs/ballots/HL7_HSP_R2_STU1_2019SEP/model_quick_reference.md

 | Product					| Declaration of a Platform-compatible executable in the form of key metadata.
 Does not directly provide a reference to an executable image.
 | (Product) License			| The offering of a given Product via the terms of a specific License.
 | (Product) Screenshot		| Optional graphical images for illustrating Product features to Users.
-| (Product) Build			| Defines the reference to a specific versioned image of a given Product.
+| (Product) Build			| Defines the reference to a specific version of an image of a given Product.
 Images must be hosted such that the Marketplace and its Users have read-only network access, at minimum.
 | (Product Build) Dependency			| Known dependencies that are needed to run a given Build of a service.
 | (Product Build) Exposure				| The standardized Interfaces capabilities provided by a given Product Build.
 | (Product Build Exposure) Parameter | States that configuration parameter of the given name is required at runtime to successfully provide the Interface of the Exposure.